 Oysters are found in reef or bed groupings with habitat preferences of shallow bays, mud-flats, sand bars, and intertidal areas (Hijuelos et al., 2017; Pattillo et al., 1997).
 Oyster distribution, and subsequent harvests, have fluctuated in the BTES based on annual weather changes (Melancon et al., 1998).
-In larger numbers, oysters can have a significant impact on filtering organic and inorganic particles allowing for water clarity (Kennedy et al., 1996; Pattillo et al., 1997).
+In greater numbers, oysters filter organic and inorganic particles, which promotes water clarity (Kennedy et al., 1996; Pattillo et al., 1997).

-Temperature and salinity are the two of the largest drivers of oyster survival and reproduction; with tidal exposure, availability of food, and turbidity being important considerations as well (Hijuelos et al., 2017; Kennedy et al., 1996).
+Temperature and salinity are two of the primary drivers of oyster survival and reproduction, with tidal exposure, availability of food, and turbidity being important considerations as well (Hijuelos et al., 2017; Kennedy et al., 1996).
 Ideal salinities vary based on life stage and spawning success (Hijuelos et al., 2017), but overall, salinity levels under 8 ppt are highly detrimental especially when water temperatures are warm.
 If salinity levels are above 15 ppt, there is an increase in predation.
-Salinities greater than 25 ppt have a negative effect on oyster survivability (Hijuelos et al., 2017; Pattillo et al., 1995).
-Oyster reefs provide critical habitat to a range of species such as filter feeders (mussels and barnacles).
-When oysters are adults they are food sources for sheepshead, drilling snails, crabs, and black drum (Pattillo et al., 1997).
+Salinities greater than 25 ppt have a negative effect on oyster survivorship (Hijuelos et al., 2017; Pattillo et al., 1995).
+Oyster reefs provide critical habitat to a range of species such as filter feeders (various bivalves and barnacles).
+When oysters are adults, they are food sources for sheepshead (Archosargus probatocephalus), drilling snails (Stramonita haemastoma), crabs, and black drum (Pogonias cromis) (Pattillo et al., 1997).